polipones/pod-hugo-main-website/content/useful-rooms/storage-room/index.en.md

 20. The User undertakes to remove the items from the Storage room no later than on the last day of the agreed period.
 If the User does not remove his/her belongings on the agreed date, he/she will be notified by e-mail.
 If the User fails to collect his/her belongings within 10 days after contacting the Storage room Administrator, his/her belongings may be considered waste and discarded.
 21. The User declares that, considering the low value of the items, he/she agrees to this procedure (discarding the items) without compensation and will not claim any damages against the Pod-O-Lee Club resulting from this agreed procedure.

-### Part IV - Restrictive measures for violation of the Operating rules.
+### Part IV - Restrictive measures for violation of the Operating rules

 1. The word "BAN" means the blocking of a basic membership for a specific or indefinite period of time.
 2. The following possible sanctions are established for violation of any item in Part III, according to their severity (each offense will be judged individually):